inarli/github-jira-issue-updater/README.md

  - Your branch names should be same with your Jira issue id.
 (For example, you have an issue on Jira as JIRA-1234.
 You should create a branch directly named as JIRA-1234.)

+OR
+ - Your pr message text must be include jira task id.
+Both apply.

 # Thanks

 @suhaboncukcu